-I was spending 14 hours a week commuting to and from work.
+Yep, I was spending 14+ hours a week commuting just for work.

-My 3-year relationship with my girlfriend at the time was coming to an end.
+In fact, my 3-year relationship with my girlfriend, at the time, had just come to an end.

-But worst of all… I considered myself to be a homeless person.
+But worst of all… I was borderline homeless.

 [clickToTweet tweet=”Our greatest glory is not in never failing, but in rising up every time we fail…” quote=”Our greatest glory is not in never failing, but in rising up every time we fail…”]